 No, we’re not talking about double-fisting; we speak of bubbly drinks like the French 75 and the Kir Royale.
-While the former requires gin, fresh lemon juice and sugar in addition to Champagne, the latter is an exceedingly easy duo featuring sparkling wine and crème de cassis.
+While the former requires gin, fresh lemon juice and sugar in addition to Champagne, the latter is an effortless duo featuring solely sparkling wine and crème de cassis.
 It’s simple, sure, but it tastes more complex than its constituent parts.

-Aside from being delicious, the best thing about the Kir Royale might be how easy it is to make.
-The scant half ounce of crème de cassis permeates through the Champagne, resulting in a gorgeously colored cocktail with a hint of berry sweetness.
+Aside from being delicious, the best thing about the Kir Royale might be how easy it is.
+The scant half ounce of crème de cassis permeates the Champagne, resulting in a gorgeous cocktail with a hint of berry sweetness.
 Be sure to pour the liqueur into the glass first, followed by the Champagne, which ensures the ingredients will mix naturally.
 A bit more or less cassis can fine tune the cocktail to one’s individual taste, turning any glass of bubbly into a special occasion and turning heads at your next party.